valarnet/valarnet-blog/posts/20230118-linux-commands-to-use-with-ccie-host-vm.md

 	gateway 192.168.1.1
 ```

-Test a reboot now and the interface should come up automatically with the ocnfigured IP information.
+Test a reboot now and the interface should come up automatically with the configured IP information.

 ### DHCP on Linux VM Host
 The method described above is usable whenwe are configuring IP address is statically.